 Which allows some of the standing waves to quit standing, and start propagating back out toward their source.

-Keep in mind that these "standing" waves bear no resemblance to their counterparts in a landlocked river, but are instead, very subtle, very low, and more or less impossible to discern or pick out from the background chaos of the rip, which is a mighty thing, in and of itself.
+"standing" waves bear no resemblance to their counterparts in a landlocked river, but are instead, very subtle, very low, and more or less impossible to discern or pick out from the background chaos of the rip, which is a mighty thing, in and of itself.
 Once in a while some of these waves might behave in similar fashion to a backwash, but it's not really like that either.
 There's nothing simple or straightforward about any of it.
-The current swirls and eddies, the very low, long-period mounds of water that comprise the "standing" waves get torn, bent, partially erased, and distorted, and the next breaking wave that enters the inside section will find itself being hit with whatever has been generated moments prior to its arrival.
+The current swirls and eddies, the very low, long-period mounds of water that comprise the "standing" waves get torn, bent, partially erased, and distorted, and the next breaking wave that enters the Inside Section will find itself being hit with whatever has been generated moments prior to its arrival.

 Compound all of this with a highly complex reef bottom of rapidly shoaling water, extra-large high-energy open ocean waves, and an occasional "actual" backwash generated by water pouring across the shoreward side of the reef table at Val's Reef, and the results can become very interesting indeed.

-It's never the same thing twice, when you're dealing with the inside section at Sunset Beach.
+It's never the same thing twice, when you're dealing with the Inside Section at Sunset Beach.

 Things can vary from completely out of control, to ruler-edged perfection, even on the same wave.